k-surma/Wireless-techniques/README.md

 # Wireless Communication Techniques - Lab Exercises

-Welcome to my repository!
 This project contains lab exercises that I developed as part of the **Wireless Communication Techniques** course.
-As a student exploring modern wireless systems, I created this repository to document my learning process and to share resources with others who are passionate about wireless communication.
+As a student exploring modern wireless systems, I created this repository to document my learning process and to share resources with others.
 This repository will guide you through various key concepts by using hands-on MATLAB simulations.

 ## Why I Created This Repo